View audition information for:

 Chamber Music is a program in which students perform in duos, trios, quartets, and larger groups while learning the art of rehearsing on their own as well as working with an accomplished chamber music coach.
 These students perform in a concert at the end of each semester and often have other opportunities to play at events such as community gatherings and weddings.

 Concert Band welcomes all students regardless of major.
-Each student must take a placement audition for seating.
+Each student must take a placement audition for seating once per year (if you auditioned in the Fall, there is no need to audition again in the Spring).
 Since these are primarily placement auditions, students should register for Band (MU 121) before they audition.
-View Concert Band audition info details (including online sign up for the placement audition).
+View Concert Band audition info details, including online sign up for the placement audition.
 Auditions are scheduled at the beginning of each semester; new members are welcome in the Spring.

 Conductor - David Neiweem, David.Neiweem@uvm.edu

 Auditions are held at the beginning of each semester, during the first class meeting.
 Students are not required to prepare material for the audition, but will be tested for range, pitch/rhythm/melody memory, and basic music reading ability.
 These are auditions for section placement.
 Please come to the first rehearsal if you are interested.

 Jazz Ensemble (Big Band) Director - Alex Stewart, Alexander.Stewart@uvm.edu

 Latin Jazz and Nonet Director - Ray Vega, Raymond.Vega@uvm.edu